We share advice on thrombocytopenia in dogs and how it can be treated.

 Thrombocytopenia is a commonly presented haemostatic disorder for the Internal Medicine Team at Pride Veterinary Centre.
 Thrombocytopenia is classified as having a lack of platelets within a patient’s blood stream, that can be mediated by either the patient’s own immune system attacking their platelets causing their destruction or can be resulting from secondary initiating factors, such as; vector-borne infectious diseases (parasites), FIV, FIP, FeLV (Feline diseases), bacterial or viral infections, and neoplasia (cancer).

 Platelets are responsible for clot formation at the site of any compromise to a blood vessel.
 When there are too few platelets available to produce a clot to plug a damaged vessel, elevated bleeding times and spontaneous bleeding occurs.

-What Are The Signs Of Thrombocytopenia?
+What Are The Signs Of Thrombocytopenia in Dogs?

 How Is Thrombocytopenia Treated?

-In patients with severe thrombocytopenia that are spontaneously bleeding, they present with an anaemia in combination with a lack of platelets which needs to be addressed by administering a blood transfusion.
+In patients with severe thrombocytopenia that are spontaneously bleeding.
+They present with an anaemia in combination with a lack of platelets which needs to be addressed by administering a blood transfusion.

-As the name implies Packed Red Blood Cells contain purely red blood cells so the platelets found in whole blood have been filtered out.
+As the name implies, packed red blood cells contain purely red blood cells so the platelets found in whole blood have been filtered out.
 When a patient has severe thrombocytopenia and anaemia, it must undergo a ‘whole blood’ transfusion.

 Platelets are very delicate and disintegrate rapidly post collection, so platelet viable whole blood is unable to be stored, thus necessitates a voluntary blood donor coming to Pride Veterinary Centre to undergo a blood donation and the ‘whole blood’ being transfused immediately into the compromised patient.